An Optimal and Distributed Method for Voltage Regulation in Power Distribution Systems: A Distributed Algorithm for Solving the Convexified Problem

 The optimization problem comprised of \eqref{augmentedobj}, together with all the constraints \eqref{voltagecons4}--\eqref{flowcons4}, imposed on the subproblems, is a dual problem of \eqref{prob3}.
 When all $\lambda_{ik}$'s are optimal, $W^{(i)}_{ik}$ will be equal to $W^{(k)}_{ik}$ for all $(i,k)$'s and thus the duality gap is zero.
-Accordingly, we can construct the optimal $\bd{W}^*$ of problem (\ref{eqn:rank}) from the values of the $W^{(k)}_{ik}$'s. { Algorithm \ref{alg:DA} can be seen as a dual decomposition algorithm, where the constraints on the consistence of line flows are dualized.
-Due to the convexity of \eqref{prob3}, algorithm \ref{alg:DA} converges to the optimal solution \cite{Terelius11}.}
+Accordingly, we can construct the optimal $\bd{W}^*$ of problem (\ref{eqn:rank}) from the values of the $W^{(k)}_{ik}$'s.
+Algorithm \ref{alg:DA} can be seen as a dual decomposition algorithm, where the constraints on the consistence of line flows are dualized.
+Due to the convexity of \eqref{prob3}, Algorithm \ref{alg:DA} converges to the optimal solution \cite{Terelius11}. {The iterative algorithm \eqref{lambdaupdate} is a subgradient method and several step size rules can be applied to specify $\alpha[t]$, e.g., constant step size, and non-summable diminishing step size $\alpha[t]=a/\sqrt{t}$, where $a>0$ \cite{Boyd08}.}